Gilead's remdesivir gets U.S. FDA approval for hospitalized COVID-19 patients

 Remdesivir, given intravenously, was one of the drugs used to treat U.S. President Donald Trump during his bout with COVID-19.

-Gilead has questioned the potential for bias in the WHO study, which was not “blinded,” meaning that participants and their doctors were aware of which treatments were being used.
+Gilead has questioned the potential for bias in the WHO study, which was not “blinded,” meaning that patients and their doctors were aware of which treatments were being used.

 Remdesivir, which will be sold under the brand name Veklury, costs $3,120 for a five-day treatment course, or $2,340 for government purchasers such as the Department of Veterans Affairs.
 Shares of Gilead rose 4.3% in after hours trading to $63.30.

-The company said its drug has regulatory approvals or temporary authorizations in about 50 additional countries.
+The company said Veklury has regulatory approvals or temporary authorizations in about 50 additional countries.

 Also on Thursday, the FDA issued a new emergency use authorization for remdesivir to treat hospitalized pediatric patients under age 12 who weigh enough to receive an intravenous drug.

-Gilead said it is still working to understand the full potential of Veklury, in different settings and as part of combination therapy approaches.
+Gilead said it is still working to understand the full potential of remdesivir, in different settings and as part of combination therapy approaches.
+The company is also developing an inhaled version of the drug that might be used outside a hospital setting, if approved.

 Reporting by Vishwadha Chander in Bengaluru and Deena Beasley in Los Angeles; Editing by Cynthia Osterman and Bill Berkrot